 Javelance – all spike production is suspended as we work on moving/upgrading the shop.
-Production is expected to resume in mid/late 2019.
+Production may resume in mid/late 2020 at the earliest.

 SWH – one batch per year, usually in February, pre-order only.
 An announcement will be sent out to those on the email list when the order book is open.

 Items not on this list are retired, but may be brought back in limited batches.